Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Maxwell's equations written in -space

 And why will we do this?
 We will do this because, in addition to these expressions (\ref{relation-rk}) and (\ref{campos}) being exactly the same under the identification made in (\ref{eb-identification}), what we want to do here, with the replacement of (\ref{campos}) in Maxwell's equations (\ref{maxwell}), is to rewrite these equations in $ \boldsymbol{k} $-space.
 And since the electromagnetic fields in the equations (\ref{maxwell}) are expressed as a function of $ \left( \boldsymbol{r} , t \right) $, it is essential that this replacement uses functions of $ \left( \boldsymbol{k} , t \right) $.
-Observe that, in order for us to be able to rewrite Maxwell's equations in $ \boldsymbol{k} $-space, it will also be necessary to take